10 Upgrades To Boost The Value of Your Rental Property

 While you’re at it, replace those old doorknobs on bedroom, closet, and bathroom doors.
 They’re cheap and easy to replace, plus they’ll compliment a fresh coat of paint.
 Avoid those antiquated round brass knobs that tarnish very easily and instead choose sleek handles for a more modern look.

 10. Finish with a Face Lift

-Make sure the landscaping shows no signs of dying plants or unkempt lawns.
+According to 3cre, a seasoned real estate firm, you need to make sure the landscaping shows no signs of dying plants or unkempt lawns.
 This will be the first impression a renter sees, so the exterior of the property needs to be as beautiful as the inside.

 Consider installing some flower pots for a splash of color to help your unit pass the drive-by test.

 Ultimately, you should replace anything that appears old or dirty to increase the perceived value of your rental unit.
 No one wants to move into a place that appears worn, dated, or poorly maintained.
 If you decide to upgrade beyond the necessary basics, be sure to check if a tenant has been evicted before letting them rent your sparkly new unit.
 Tenants with a poor rental history will most likely be disrespectful to the new improvements you worked so hard on and could end up thrashing the place in general.

 If you’re looking to boost your rental income, these renovations are sure to help – but make sure they go to the right renter or risk ruining your investment altogether.